open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

        ...
     </body>

-If you don't have the muted flag in the self video tag, you'll get a feedback look from your speakers to your microphone.
+If you don't have the muted flag in the self video tag, you'll get a feedback loop from your speakers to your microphone.

 Now we have to start writing some application logic for the application.js file, starting with an initialization function that will be called when the page gets loaded.